isomerpages/seab-corp/pages/𝑖PSLE.md

 <details class="isomer-details">
 <summary>REGISTRATION</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The 𝑖PSLE is currently offered at 17 appointed examination centres in
+<p>The 𝑖PSLE is currently offered at 14 appointed examination centres in
-8 countries (Cambodia, China, East Malaysia, Indonesia, Maldives, Myanmar, Thailand and Vietnam).</p>
+6 countries (China, Indonesia, Maldives, Myanmar, Thailand and Vietnam).</p>
 <p>Please see the table below for the minimum and maximum age for taking
 𝑖PSLE.</p>
 <table style="minWidth: 75px">